Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

 \subsection{Growing frequency-dependent IPD}

-The frequency-dependent IPD is a well-established evolutionary game.
-It abstracts the key facets of biological evolution and population dynamics into a tractable framework whereby the fitness of individuals is determined by their relative successes and/or failures when playing each other in the repeated game, the IPD.
+The frequency-dependent IPD is a well-established evolutionary game involving three strategies.
+It abstracts the key facets of biological evolution and population dynamics (e.g., birth, death, and mutation) into a tractable framework whereby the fitness of individuals is determined by their relative successes and/or failures when playing each other in the repeated game, the IPD.

-In the classical formulation, each player assumes one of three strategies: ``always cooperate'' (AllC), who cooperate in every round; ``always defect'' (AllD), who defect in every round, or; ``tit-for-tat'' (TFT), who default to cooperation for the first round and then, at a small complexity cost, copy their opponents' moves thereafter.
-In a single repeated game, players accumulate payoff over the rounds according to the standard PD matrix (Supplementary, Sec.~I)--- \textit{i.e.}, if both players cooperate, they receive a larger pay-off than if they both defect, but if one player cooperates and the other defects, then the defector receives the highest possible pay-off whilst the cooperator gets the lowest payoff.
+In the classical formulation, each player of the repeated IPD assumes one of three strategies: ``always cooperate'' (AllC), who cooperate in every round; ``always defect'' (AllD), who defect in every round, or; ``tit-for-tat'' (TFT), who default to cooperation for the first round and then, at a small complexity cost, copy their opponents' moves thereafter.
+In a single repeated game, players accumulate payoff over the rounds according to the standard Prisoner's Dilemma rules: if both players cooperate, they receive a larger pay-off than if they both defect, but if one player cooperates and the other defects, then the defector receives the highest possible pay-off whilst the cooperator gets the lowest payoff.
+The accumulated payoffs for an $m$-round repeated game are encoded by the matrix \cite{Imhof2005}: